riceball1/language-notebook/README.md

 ## Description:

-A notebook for language learning that allows users to store languages, search for snippets of languages, and compile multiple languages together.
+A notebook for language learning to easily store sentences, translate individual words or phrases, and to add description/notes on the side.
+Currently this is based on languages that uses whitespaces, such as Turkish or French.

-* Based on the coding library app
-* Allow users to create a side-by-side comparison chart of different languages
-* See if APIs are available for translators (Yandex/Google Translate/Bing), and Quizlet etc.
+## Features:
+- Notes page for adding words/phrases with translation and memos
+- List of Words
+- Deck: Set of flash cards to study

 ## Technologies:
 - React/Redux